We provide crisis stabilization, assessment and therapy to reduce symptoms such as:

 - Collaborating with each individual to meet their unique needs

-Sexual Abuse Education & Prevention
+Sexual Violence Education & Prevention

 The mission of the Education and Prevention Department is to engage in acts of cultural change through sexual violence prevention programming that is centered in the lived experiences of our varied communities.